0sakib0/calculator/README.md

 # calculator
-A simple calculator in html,css and Js.
+A simple calculator in html,css and jS.